 If you suspect your dog may have seasonal allergies, or if you would like to know specifically what ingredient or allergen elicits the negative reaction, there are helpful allergy skin tests your holistic veterinarian can perform.

 Now that we’ve covered the basics of identifying this issue, let’s tackle dog ear infection treatment.
 Non-severe ear infections can often be identified and treated at home with the right supplies.
-While some remedies contain harsh chemicals that can exacerbate the problem, Wondercide vet-recommended natural ear care kit only contains ingredients that can be used safely on dogs of all ages.
-Ingredients like organic oils of peppermint, spearmint, lemon eucalyptus and tea tree are combined with a natural emulsifier to gently cleanse the ear canal and perform as a natural remedy for bacteria, yeast, fungi, and ear mites.BUY EAR CARE KIT
+While some remedies aren't free of toxins that can exacerbate the problem, Wondercide vet-recommended ear care kit only contains ingredients that can be used safely on dogs of all ages.
+Ingredients like oils of peppermint, spearmint, lemon eucalyptus and tea tree are combined with a plant-based emulsifier to gently cleanse the ear canal and perform as a remedy for bacteria, yeast, and fungi.BUY EAR CARE KIT

 Antibiotics and antifungals are commonly used types of dog ear infection medicine as they suppress symptoms quickly; however, they fail to treat underlying causes.
 If you don’t address the deeper health issues lurking behind ear infections, they can become a recurring and chronic problem for your dog.
 That’s why it’s essential to take a holistic approach not just to ear infections, but to your furry friend’s overall health.